Open In App

 • Step 4: On the cloud, there are many updates coming in from multiple users.
 These all updates are aggregated and the final model is built.

-Real-Life Application of Federated Learning:
+Real-Life Application of Federated Learning

-So everyone is familiar with the Google Keyboard.
-How does it give us accurate suggestions when we are searching?
-So, let us take an example.
-You want to eat a pizza and are searching for a good restaurant.
+You want to eat a pizza and you are searching for a good restaurant.
 You know 2-3 restaurants.
-So, when you search those their names are captured and saved in the backend.
+So, when you search for those, their names are captured and the history is saved in the backend.
 Federated Learning comes into the role at this point.
 It takes up your data which is present in history.
 After that, the above-mentioned steps are followed in chronological order.

-Benefits of Federated Learning:
+Advantages of Federated Learning

-So, when the device is idle this federated learning system is into motion.
+3. Doesn’t Interfere with the device performance – The model on the device is only trained when the device is plugged in or not in use, and hence there is no effect on the device performance.
+So, when the device is idle this federated learning system is in motion.
 It is the best time since there is minimal interaction of the user with the device and also the performance of the phone is not affected.

-• Scalability: Federated Learning can handle large-scale datasets that are distributed across multiple devices.
+4. Scalability: Federated Learning can handle large-scale datasets that are distributed across multiple devices.

-• Improved model performance: Federated Learning can improve the performance of models by leveraging the diversity of the data across different devices.
+5. Improved model performance: Federated Learning can improve the performance of models by leveraging the diversity of the data across different devices.

-• Real-time updates: Federated Learning allows for real-time updates of the model, as the updates are performed locally on each device.
+6. Real-time updates: Federated Learning allows for real-time updates of the model, as the updates are performed locally on each device.

-Disadvantages of Federated Learning:
+Disadvantages of Federated Learning

 • Network Latency: The communication between the devices and the central server can be a bottleneck and may add latency to the training process.

-• Heterogeneous devices: The devices can be heterogeneous in terms of hardware and software, which can make it difficult to ensure compatibility and consistency of the models.
+• Heterogeneous devices: The devices can be heterogeneous in terms of hardware and software, which can make it difficult to ensure the compatibility and consistency of the models.

 Like Article